The Suckless From Scratch Project

 2.3.8.
 DNS :: file:///mnt/etc/resolv.conf

-these are some dns i took from 'opennic.org' they claim not to keep logs might be outdated by now.
+these are some dns i took from 'opennic.org' they claim not to keep logs.

 nameserver 134.195.4.2